cdklabs/cdk-aws-iot-thing-certificate-policy/README.md

 const fooThing = new IotThingCertificatePolicy(app, "MyFooThing", {
   thingName: "foo-thing", // Name to assign to AWS IoT thing, and value for {{thingname}} in policy template
   iotPolicyName: "foo-iot-policy", // Name to assign to AWS IoT policy
-  iotPolicy: minimalIoTPolicy, // Policy with or without substitution parameters from above
+  iotPolicy: minimalIotPolicy, // Policy with or without substitution parameters from above
   encryptionAlgorithm: "ECC", // Algorithm to use to private key (RSA or ECC)
   policyParameterMapping: [
     // substitution names and values for AWS IoT policy template, e.g., {{region}} and {{account}}